A1 Marijuana Doctors Logo

 Specific Workplace Rights for Veterans Using Medical Marijuana in New York

 In New York, veterans using medical marijuana are afforded certain workplace rights under the Marihuana Regulation and Taxation Act (MRTA).
 This legislation restructured state labor laws concerning cannabis use, ensuring that employees, including veterans, are not discriminated against based on lawful, off-duty cannabis use.
-However, the complexities arise with the intersection of state and federal laws, as marijuana remains a Schedule I controlled substance at the federal level.

 For veterans, particularly those working in federal government roles or in industries highly regulated by federal laws, the situation is more nuanced.
 Federal employers or contractors may have stringent drug policies due to the conflict between federal and state laws.
 This means that veterans using medical marijuana, even legally under New York state law, may face challenges in these work environments.